DANCE-Lab/DANCE-Wiki/docs/undergrad_ras/extended_syllabus_spring_25.md

 - Building/Lab Access: Please fill out this form: https://z.umn.edu/ICDaccess.
 - Lab: Room 200
 - Parking: No parking space for staff or research assistants outside the building.
 The parking spots are for participants.
 You can park in the UMN public parking space.

+# Week-by-Week Schedule

+### 1/20/25
+Welcome and overview of the DANCE Lab and DANCE projects Discussion of RA and course expectations

+Assignments:
+- Undergrads will choose in-person weekly 3-hour block for lab work and training

+### 1/27/25
+In-lab fNIRS demonstration